Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Why is my Golden Shrimp Plant wilting?

-Wilting leaves on your Golden Shrimp Plant are caused by underwatering, temperature stress, dry air, and spider mites infestation.
+Wilting leaves on your Golden Shrimp Plant are caused by underwatering, temperature stress, dry air or spider mites infestation.

 How to fix it